What is the link between collagen and sleep?

 Collagen, thanks to its richness in glycine, promotes a calm and restorative sleep by creating a state of relaxation and reducing body temperature.

-What is the link between the consumption of this protein and sleep quality?
+What is the link between the consumption of this protein and the quality of sleep?

 The consumption of this protein improves sleep quality by facilitating falling asleep, reducing nighttime awakenings, and prolonging deep sleep phases.